Sgt. Maurice B Mallinson

 Normanby War Memorial

-More information on this memorial and on those names inscribed upon it is provided at the North Yorkshire War Memorials website.
+More information on this war memorial and on those names inscribed upon it is provided at the North Yorkshire War Memorials website.